SSergiYS/html_css_js/README.md

-# Creating a project "My Company" in HTML, CSS, JavaScript.
+## Creating a project "My Company" in HTML, CSS Flexbox & CSS Grid , JavaScript.
+## Using the layout.